picosh/pico/README.md

 Use rsync, scp, or sftp.
 Want to share a code snippet with a colleague?
 Use rsync, scp, or sftp.
 Hopefully you see the trend.

-- [pgs.sh](https://pico.sh/pgs): A static site hosting platform using SSH for site deployments.
+- [tuns](https://pico.sh/tuns): https/wss/tcp tunnels to localhost using only
-- [tuns.sh](https://pico.sh/tuns): https/wss/tcp tunnels to localhost using only
+- [pages](https://pico.sh/pgs): A static site hosting platform using SSH for site deployments.
   SSH.
-- [imgs.sh](https://pico.sh/imgs): Docker image registry using SSH for authentication.
+- [prose](https://pico.sh/prose): A blog platform using SSH for content management.
-- [prose.sh](https://prose.sh): A blog platform using SSH for content management.
+- [pastes](https://pico.sh/pastes): Upload code snippets using rsync, scp, and sftp.
-- [pastes.sh](https://pastes.sh): Upload code snippets using rsync, scp, and sftp.
+- [feeds](https://pico.sh/feeds): An RSS email notification service using SSH.
-- [feeds.sh](https://feeds.sh): An RSS email notification service using SSH.
+- [docker registry](https://pico.sh/imgs): Docker image registry using SSH for authentication.

 ## Deploy a site with a single command